 Up through the Brown Belt rank students focus much of their Tensoku Ryu training on Japanese martial arts concepts.
-Later this changes, but a predominant them in much of the Mudansha instruction involves Japanese terms and nomenclature.
-Much of this involves terminology related to body parts.
+Later this focus changes, but a predominant theme in much of the Mudansha instruction involves Japanese terms and nomenclature.
+The Mudansha ranks frequently reference terminology related to body parts.
 Usually this on the same level as typical English anatomical terms such as head, arm, leg, finger, foot, knee, etc. These are not scientific terms, but everyday usage terms.

 To make learning these terms easier we provide a diagram with all common body parts labeled.
 This chart is available for display in a Dojo, is provided here, and is included in our Purple Belt Student Manual for reference.
 Here is the chart – there will be more discussion below the diagram.